fssa-batch3/sec_b_sesslyn.johnson__corejava_project_2/README.md

 * Status can not be null or empty
 * Status does not match the pattern.
 * Date can not be null
-* Date can not be past or can not be in future more than 3 months.
+* Due date cannot be before today, equal to today, or more than 90 days from today
-* Date should be in this format ( yyyy - MM - dd )
 * Time can not be null
-* Time should be in the range of 8am between 8pm.
+* Time should be in the range between 8am and 8pm.
 * User doesn't exists
 * The appointment you have is yet to be completed.
 Please be patient.
 * Designer doesn't exists